calclavia/Voltz-Mod-Pack/README.md

 For all Universal Electricity modders, you may push your mod into this pack and it will automatically be updated on the server next day.

 ### Access
-The official Voltz Pack server is currently private and whitelisted.
-Do not try to ask to join unless your mod is in the pack.
+The official Voltz Pack server is currently private and whitelisted. if you are a mod author please contact cammygames or calclavia to set you up

-Server IP: voltzserver.calclavia.com